Last Updated on September 17, 2023

 Your ticket to Old Salem invites you to experience life as a Moravian.
 But who are the Moravians?

 Moravians are a Protestant denomination and followers of Jan Hus, a Czech reformer who opposed Catholic corruption.
-The Moravians fled the Czech Republic to Germany and then settled, most notably in Bethlehem, Pennsylvania, and then founding the area of Wachovia in North Carolina.
+The Moravians fled the Czech Republic to Germany and then settled, most notably in Bethlehem, Pennsylvania, and then found the area of Wachovia in North Carolina.

 Old Salem was founded in 1766 and was a closed community.
-The church owned the land, and anyone living in the community must be members of the church.
-Visiting Old Salem gives you a fantastic glimpse into what life was like as a member of the church and how the community operated.
+The church owned the land, and anyone living in the community must be church members.

 Your ticket to Old Salem grants you access to the open buildings.
-There will be large signs outside of each building that is open and a short description of what you’ll find inside.
-It is important to note this as there are private residences in Old Salem.
-Below are some short descriptions of those open buildings and what you’ll expect to experience.
+There will be large signs outside of each open building and a short description of what you’ll find inside.

-Volger House: gives an excellent insight into upscale living in Old Salem as well as the stories and daily life of the enslaved.
+- Volger House: gives an excellent insight into upscale living in Old Salem as well as the stories and daily life of the enslaved.

-Timothy Folger Gun Shop: Here you can see the intricate work that went into crafting hunting riffles for the community.
+- Timothy Folger Gun Shop: Here you can see the intricate work that went into crafting hunting riffles for the community.
 Craftspeople inside the gun shop continue to make commissioned riffles as they were historically made.

-Salem Tavern Museum: This is one of (in my opinion) the most interesting buildings in Old Salem.
+- Salem Tavern Museum: This is one of (in my opinion) the most interesting buildings in Old Salem.
 The Tavern was the only place where people outside of the church stayed.
 Salem was a crucial place for industry, and so travelers would stay here at the Tavern while commencing in trade.
 George Washington even stayed here in the Tavern!
 During his stay, he worked to help ratify the Constitution and examine the Moravians running water system!

-Blum House Joinery: The Joinery was central to commercial trade during the 18th century.
+- Blum House Joinery: The Joinery was central to commercial trade during the 18th century.
 A joiner is a tradesperson who works specifically with wood, so these Moravians not only worked for their fellow Brothers but also made furniture for sale.

-Single Brothers House: This is one of the largest buildings open to ticket holders at Old Salem.
+- Single Brothers House: This is one of the largest buildings open to ticket holders at Old Salem.
 This house is where all of the single young men (14-21) would live while they apprenticed a trade.

-Boys’ School: This is one of the best places to stop in with kids as it has lots of hands-on activities!
+- Boysโ School: This is one of the best places to stop in with kids as it has lots of hands-on activities!
 This building was where young boys (ages 6-14) would learn.
 It is also the oldest boys’ school in America!

-Miksch House & Garden: While the Volger House depicts upscale life in Salem, the Miksch House gives visitors a glimpse into what a typical family would experience.
+- Miksch House & Garden: While the Volger House depicts upscale life in Salem, the Miksch House gives visitors a glimpse into what a typical family would experience.
 It was the first family house built in Salem, and visitors join interpreters as they cook, go through daily chores, and life in the garden in 1771.

 Dig Even Deeper into Old Salem’s Background

-It’s just as important to learn about African-American contributions to Old Salem as it is to eat Moravian Cookies.
+Itโs just as important to learn about African-American contributions to Old Salem as it is to eat Moravian Cookies.

 Their contributions to the community formed the backbone and beyond, as many Black Moravians were skilled potters, carpenters, and even translators for the bilingual community.
-Recent efforts are working to expand upon what’s presented to visitors at Old Salem.
+Recent efforts are working to expand upon whatโs presented to visitors at Old Salem.

 Read more: Black History Locations in North Carolina